 - Take gentle, deep breaths.
 This may sound really challenging, but when you practice taking gentle, deep breaths, you help yourself relax.
 You also help your lungs work more effectively.
 For the belly breathing technique, try sitting and placing a hand on your chest.
 Put the other hand on your belly, and inhale slowly through your nostrils.
 Focus on feeling your belly rise.
 Then, exhale slowly and repeat.

 Along with these COPD and stress relaxation tips, it’s important to follow the guidance of your doctor.
 You and your doctor will work together to develop the best COPD treatment plan for you.
 Talk with your doctor about your stress level, anxiety and COPD symptoms.
-For many people, stem cell therapy has helped them feel better and improved their quality of life.
+For many people, cellular therapy has helped them feel better and improved their quality of life.
 In fact, many people have returned to their favorite activities, which is a great stress reliever.
-If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like to learn more about your stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like to learn more about your cellular therapy options, contact us at (800) 729-3065.

 - Breathing Exercises